 The AAAS MARTIN AND ROSE WACHTEL CANCER RESEARCH AWARD

-AAAS and Science Translational Medicine invite applications for the 2015 AAAS Martin and Rose Wachtel Cancer Research Award.
+AAAS and Science Translational Medicine invite applications for the 2019 AAAS Martin and Rose Wachtel Cancer Research Award.
 This annual award, funded by an endowment established through a generous bequest from Martin L. Wachtel, honors early-career investigators who have performed outstanding work in the field of cancer research.
-Entrants must have received their Ph.D. or M.D. within the last 10 years.
-The award winner(s) are invited to deliver a public lecture on their research and receive an unrestricted cash award of $25,000.
-The award winning Essay(s) will be published as a Focus article in Science Translational Medicine.
+Entrants must have received their Ph.D. or M.D. within the last 10 years (in 2009 or later).
+The award winner(s) will be invited to deliver a public lecture on their research and receive a cash award of $25,000.
+The award-winning Essay(s) will be published in Science Translational Medicine.

 - The research must have been performed during the previous 10 years.

 - The entrant must have performed or personally directed the work described in the Essay.

-- Employees of AAAS and their relatives are not eligible for the prize.
+- Employees and affiliates of AAAS and their relatives are not eligible for the prize.

 Procedures for Entry